rhysdhustin/rhys1918.github.io/essays/turning-time-into-insight.md

 ## AI Use in Effort Estimation and Tracking

-In this project, I used AI tools like **ChatGPT** or **Claude** to help with understanding requirements, exploring implementation strategies, and generating example code for the project.
-Representative request prompts include, _“Explain how to implement this feature in React”_ or _“Help debug this error message.”_ The time spent on these prompts for reviewing generated code, debugging, and integrating outputs was counted as coding effort.
-The majority of the responses required manual edits or corrections to the current codebase.
+In this project, I used AI tools like **ChatGPT** or **Claude** to help with understanding requirements and generating example code snippets for the project.
+The prompts developed during this project included,_“Explain how to implement this feature in React”_ or _“Help debug this error message.”_ Time spent on these prompts for reviewing generated code, debugging, and integrating outputs was counted towards coding effort.
+The majority of the responses required minimal edits or corrections to the current codebase.
 These AI tools were also used for non-coding tasks such as learning new concepts or clarifying documentation, which I tracked separately as non-coding effort.
 While I think AI improved productivity, I think careful verification to accurately track effort remained essential.

 ## Final Thoughts